enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/getting-started/configuration.md

 # Configuration
 ## Different types of configuration

-Most settings is tied to a [Workspace](../concepts/workspaces.md) and some configuration/settings is only available for administrators, that is settings like permissions, custom fields, site url, email delivery and so on.
-Other settings like default senders, Google Analytics and unsubscribe-settings can be made available for editors as well.
+Most settings are tied to a [Workspace](../concepts/workspaces.md) and some configuration/settings are only available for administrators, that is settings like permissions, custom fields, site url, email delivery, and so on.
+Other settings like default senders, Google Analytics, and unsubscribe settings can be made available for editors as well.

 ## Administrator Configuration